cezary/JSONForms/README.md

 ## TODO

-* Add support for input types like date, file
+* Add support for file input types
-* Add support for other input elements like radios, textareas
+* ~~Add support for other input elements like radios, textareas~~